 GLEN DORNOCH WATERWAY GOLF LINKS

-Much like the other courses on this list, Glen Dornoch sought to offer something so different that it’s fall 1996 opening date wasn’t going to matter in the long haul.
+Much like the other courses on this list, Glen Dornoch (pictured right) sought to offer something so different that it’s fall 1996 opening date wasn’t going to matter in the long haul.
 It did that by combining relatively significant elevation changes, centuries-old oaks and views of one of the busiest stretches of the Intracoastal Waterway.
 Within its first three years, Clyde Johnston’s layout was honored by various publications as a Myrtle Beach top 10 nod, a South Carolina top-25 distinction and as one of the country’s best 50 courses for women.

 LEGENDS GOLF & RESORT, PARKLAND COURSE